 In the United States, more than 30% outbound calls reach the prospects answering machine or voice mail.
 While Power dialers have options to leave a message, Predictive dialers do not.
 This is because all calls connected to answering machines are automatically dropped by Predictive Dialers.

-When to choose Power dialers vs Predictive dialers?
+How to choose between Power & Predictive dialers?

-No dialer can be called better or worse than the other, Each has their particular strengths.
-Choose which dialer to use, based on these 5 criteria:
+No dialer is better or worse than the other.
+Each has its strengths.
+Choose which dialer to use based on these five criteria:

 - Data quality: When data quality is low (for example when it is sourced from a 3rd party), and your connect ratio is expected to be 20-30% or lower,choose a predictive dialer.
 When Data quality is high, that is a 50% or higher connect ration, choose a power dialer.